Use of Transmission and Reflection Complex Time Delays to Reveal Scattering Matrix Poles and Zeros: Example of the Ring Graph: The Ring Graph

 where $\Sigma = L_1 + L_2$ is the total \textit{electrical} length of the ring graph, $c$ is the speed of light in vacuum (here we specialize to the case of microwave ring graphs), and $n$ is the mode index ($n = 1, 2, 3, ...$).
 The $S$-matrix zeros are simply the complex conjugates of the poles:

 The Feshbach modes are not visible in this case.

-In the case of a non-symmetrical graph (i.e. $\delta = L_1 - L_2 \neq 0$ and $L_1/L_2$ is not the ratio of two integers, the graph has both shape and Feshbach resonances.
+In the case of a non-symmetrical graph (i.e. $\delta = L_1 - L_2 \neq 0$ and $L_1/L_2$ is not rational, the graph has both shape and Feshbach resonances.
 In the limit of $n\delta \ll \Sigma$, the $S$-matrix poles of the Feshbach resonances are given by

 while the poles of the shape resonances become $\mathcal{E}_n^{S, asymm} \approx (nc/\Sigma + \alpha) - i\ [c\ln{3}/(\pi \Sigma) + \beta]$, where $\alpha = nc\delta^2\ln{3}/(2{\Sigma^3})$ and $\beta = (c/2\pi)[(2\ln{3})^2 - (2\pi n)^2]\delta^2/(8{\Sigma^3})$ are small changes compared to the original pole locations, Eq. (\ref{ShapePole}).
 Again the $S$-matrix zeros are complex conjugates of the pole locations: $z_n^{F, asymm} = [\mathcal{E}_n^{F, asymm}]^*$ and $z_n^{S, asymm} = [\mathcal{E}_n^{S, asymm}]^*$.
 These predictions will be tested in our analysis of complex time delay data below.